 Chicago Manual of Style Online (University of Chicago Press)–Online version of the 16th edition of The Chicago Manual of Style, a guide that covers grammar, usage, and citation rules.

-EndNote–Citation managment software you can download onto your computer.
+EndNote–Citation management software you can download onto your computer.
 EndNote helps you organize bibliographic references to journal articles, books, book chapters, websites, or anything else you would cite in an academic paper.

 Government Information–Search for information published by the U. S. Government Printing Office.